albertchristianto/defect_detection/dev/ImgClassifier/README.md

 # ImageClassifier
 This repository is a re-implementation of the image classification problems using deep learning.
+We can also use it to check the performance of the feature extractor network or the backbone.

+## Getting Started
-You can train an image classifier model using your custom dataset with it.
+You can train an image classifier model with your custom dataset using this repository.
 Here are some steps for you:
 1. Prepare and organize your dataset similar to this structure below.
 ```
 __YOUR_DATASET__